 Potable water spigots exist along some of the canyon’s most popular trails, though they aren’t always in operation.
 Depending on the time of year, you may also encounter running streams as water sources.
 Chemically treat, filter, or give the ultraviolet light zap to any water you find in the canyon that doesn’t come from a spigot before drinking it.
-Since this big ditch is also a big desert, and water is a necessary aspect of survival, call or stop by a one of Grand Canyon National Park’s visitor centers to get the latest scoop on water.
+Since this big ditch is also a big desert, water is a necessary aspect of survival!
+Call or stop by one of Grand Canyon National Park’s visitor centers to get the latest scoop on water.

 When the sugar hits my brain, I understand my tepid reaction to the North Rim.
 I just traveled about 23 miles, most of it by running, descending into and then out of a grand gorge.
 But, here at the North Rim, I’m only half done.

 Some folks run very fast in the Grand Canyon.
-The R2R2R Fastest Known Time, as it’s called for these record-setting fun runs, is just under seven hours for men and 8:25 for women.
+The R2R2R Fastest Known Time, as it’s called for these record-setting fun runs, is just under six hours for men and under eight hours for women.
 Mortal folks run the R2R2R much slower, finishing in somewhere between 10 and 15 or more hours.

 This much wilderness travel in the Grand Canyon is not for the under-prepared.
-Beyond the fitness level required to move for this long are managing the endeavor’s logistical necessities, such as food, appropriate clothing, a lighting device, and an emergency/first aid kit, at the very least.
+Beyond the fitness level required to move for this long are managing the endeavor’s logistical necessities.
+It’s imperative to have food, appropriate clothing, a lighting device, and an emergency/first aid kit, at the very least.
 You never know what might happen out there, so you’re best to expect and plan for the unexpected, too.

-I complete my R2R2R in exactly 12 hours, arriving back to the South Rim as sparkles of sunset light the cliff tops a color of red I’ve not seen in nature.
-The moment contains more beauty than my little heart can handle and I’m just about to break into tears.
+I complete my R2R2R in precisely 12 hours, arriving back to the South Rim as sparkles of sunset light the cliff tops a color of red I’ve not seen in nature.
+The moment contains more beauty than my little heart can handle, and I’m just about to break into tears.

-Grand Canyon National Park is managed by the National Park Service.
+The National Park Service manages the park.
 It contains the Grand Canyon proper, including hundreds of trail miles to keep a runner busy for a lifetime.